 Derivatives can either be over-the-counter—meaning a one-off, private, customized contract—or exchange-traded—meaning a standardized contract that is traded through an exchange.

-According to BIS, the objective of the semi-annual survey is to obtain comprehensive and internationally consistent information on the size and structure of derivatives markets in the G10 countries and Switzerland.
+According to the BIS, the objective of the semi-annual survey is to obtain comprehensive and internationally consistent information on the size and structure of derivatives markets in the G10 countries and Switzerland.
 It includes notional amounts outstanding and gross market values, and helps to monitor the evolution of particular OTC derivative market segments.

-The Push for Transparency
+The Push For Transparency

 There is a big difference between the notional amounts of outstanding OTC derivatives contracts—the face value of the underlying asset—and the gross market value of the outstanding contracts themselves.

-The notional amount is the actual value of the asset for which the contract is written, but parties to a derivative contract are seldom required to pay out the full value of the asset, hence the notional amount outstanding is seen as a poor reflection of the actual risk.
+The notional amount is the actual value of the asset on which the contract is written, but parties to a derivative contract are seldom required to pay out the full value of the asset, hence the notional amount outstanding is seen as a poor reflection of the actual risk.
 The gross market value, in contrast, is the total amount paid by companies for outstanding contracts.

 - Bank for International Settlements (BIS): OTC Derivatives Statistics